Bamberger rearrangement

 The Bamberger rearrangement is the chemical reaction of phenylhydroxylamines with strong aqueous acid, which will rearrange to give 4-aminophenols.
 It is named for the German chemist Eugen Bamberger (1857–1932).

 The starting phenylhydroxylamines are typically synthesized by the transfer hydrogenation of nitrobenzenes using rhodium or zinc catalysts.

-Application: Fenhexamide
+One application is in the synthesis of fenhexamid.

 Reaction mechanism

 The mechanism of the Bamberger rearrangement proceeds from the monoprotonation of N-phenylhydroxylamine 1.
 N-protonation 2 is favored, but unproductive.
 O-protonation 3 can form the nitrenium ion 4, which can react with nucleophiles (H2O) to form the desired 4-aminophenol 5.